fvdnabee/cyclemap-tf/README.md

 ## Prerequisites
 * Create an s3 bucket that serves as a terraform backend, see https://www.terraform.io/docs/language/settings/backends/s3.html
+* Create an SSL certificate in AWS ACM for the hostname you want to serve the web frontend on and set its arn in locals.tf

 ## Apply
 ### Set mongodb\_uri tf variable